finos/common-cloud-controls/docs/governance/steering/charter.md

 - Post a pull request to this repository describing the change.
 - Call a public vote for the nearest acceptable business day four (4) weeks after initial introduction of the change.
 A vote may be scheduled earlier if all committee members consent.
-- The change is accepted if three-fourths of the committee members vote in favor.
+- The change is accepted if three-quarters of the committee members vote in favor.
 - The pull request is merged or closed.

 ## Attribution